Field of the Cloth of Gold

 For two weeks in June 1520, a meeting took place between Henry VIII of England and Francis I of France incomparable in its grandeur and no less boundless in its ambition.
 It was an extravaganza of display and excess so great as to leave no observer in any doubt as to the power and might of their respective majesties.
-Or was it merely the vanity of Kings for it was to be as empty of achievement as it had been vacuous in delivery – it was the Field of the Cloth of Gold.
+It was also the vanity of Kings as empty of achievement as it was vacuous in delivery – it was the Field of the Cloth of Gold.

-The architect of this Royal Pageant of sustained brilliance was Cardinal Thomas Wolsey, a man of remarkable abilities who would dominate English political life for more than twenty years and work tirelessly to secure the Tudor Dynasty and carve out for it a place in European affairs.
+The architect of this pageant of was Cardinal Thomas Wolsey, a man of remarkable abilities who would dominate English political life for more than twenty years and work tirelessly to secure the Tudor Dynasty and carve out for it a place in European affairs.

 Wolsey’s father had been prosperous enough to send his son first to a Church School and later to University to study theology at Magdalene College, Oxford, where he received his Doctorate before leaving to be ordained a priest in March, 1496 but the young Thomas Wolsey was to prove himself less a Man of God than he was a bureaucrat and administrator without peer becoming the Executor of the Estate of Sir Richard Nanfan; where his reputation as a tireless worker with an impressive grasp of detail for whom the hum-drum was no burden saw his stock rise rapidly bringing him to the attention of King Henry VII, a man not adverse himself to poring over the accounts and annotating the ledger books.